att/rcloud/doc/1.6/guidoc/doc.md

 RCloud automatically uses CSS asset files with this file pattern and ignores others, so you can save bits of CSS in other files without worrying about overlap.

-To use the p.mystyle paragraph style, simply reference it in markdown using HTML:
+To use the p.mystyle paragraph style, simply reference it in Markdown using HTML:

     # My Header